Anmeldung

 Dt.
 Version

 Foto Short-finned pilot whales (Globicephala macrorhynchus) are distributed in all oceans (...here...).
+The IUCN Red List of threatened species classifies this species as data deficient.
 Recent research results have shown surprising life patterns for this relatively unknown cetacean species.
-First conclusions indicate that they form stable matrilinear kinship groups (...here...) and supposingly use call dialects (...here...).
-During 20 minute long and more than 1,000m deep dives (...here...) they apparantly search and hunt for giant squids (...here...) with a -for an aquatic mammal- unique hunting strategy .
+First conclusions indicate that they form stable matrilineal kinship groups (...here...) and supposingly use call dialects (...here...).
+During 20 minute long and more than 1,000m deep dives (...here...) they search and hunt for squid (...here...) with a -for an aquatic mammal- unique hunting strategy .
 In the focus of hundreds of thousands of whale watchers per year (...here...), short-finned pilot whales represent an exciting dolphin species. pilot-whales.org wants to provide a vivid picture of this species and uses original acoustic (...here...) and visual (...here...) research recordings.
-Furthermore, pilot-whales.org provides scientific guidance on several biological life aspects of this species.
+Furthermore, pilot-whales.org provides scientific guidance on several biological life aspects of this species obtained from own research and from reports of the scientific community.

 Foto